Vilanova i la Geltrú: History

 The town has a long history, and experienced an efflorescence during the Romantic period evidenced by a wealth of opulent 19th century buildings.
-The atmospheric town square, the Plaça de la Vila, and many of its iconic public buildings were principally financed by Josep Tomàs Ventosa Soler (1797-1874) a textile magnate who made his fortune in Cuba.
+The atmospheric town square, the Plaça de la Vila, and many of its iconic public buildings were principally financed by Josep Tomàs Ventosa Soler (1797–1874) a textile magnate who made his fortune in Cuba.
 A monument featuring a bronze statue of Ventosa stands in the center of the square.
 An identical monument stands in Matanzas, Cuba, where both statues were forged.
 Today, children play around the monument and agile climbers from castellers to protestors to carnival pranksters climb the statue and adorn it with their own symbols (see photo).

-During the dictatorship, large numbers of people fleeing poverty in Southern Spain settled in Vilanova.
-They are sometimes referred to by historians as "fugitives of fascism."
+During the Spanish Civil War, large numbers of people fleeing poverty in Southern Spain settled in Vilanova.
 Although they experienced prejudice they became increasingly accepted and known as els altres Vilanovins or "the other Vilanovins."
 By 1970, a majority of the town's population had been born elsewhere.
 In the first decade of the 21st century, there was another wave of immigrants (called nouvinguts or "newcomers" locally), this time primarily from North Africa, South America and Eastern Europe.

 Economy

 Agriculture and the maritime trade in wine were the traditional sources of income during the 18th and 19th centuries.
 Today, while agriculture and a significant fishing fleet continue to be sources of income, the primary economic activity is industry in the sectors of metal, textile and chemicals.

 Vilanova i la Geltrú has embraced new technologies for generations and has had a vocational and traditional university since 1902, along with the UPC (Polytechnic University of Catalonia).
 The building Neapolis Public Innovation Agency for ICT and multimedia, was built in 2006.

 Located 45 km from Barcelona and 45 km from Tarragona, it has the third largest port of Catalonia and is a major fishing port.
 The Brotherhood of Pescadors of Vilanova derives from the powerful and ancient Brotherhood of Sant Elm (founded in 1579).
 In 1921 the new Pòsit de Pescadors (Fishermen's Archive) was founded.
 Today fresh fish may be purchased directly on the Internet fish auction.

-Vilanova i la Geltrú has a estació Nàutica which hosts major sailing competitions at the national and international levels.
+Vilanova i la Geltrú has an estació Nàutica which hosts major sailing competitions at the national and international levels.

 The city has seven Civic Centers that provide social services, host cultural activities and promote civic participation and convivència or engaged relations between neighbors.
 On April 7, 2014, the city enacted a Municipal Ordinance to Promote Civility and Convivència with the objective of establishing norms of mutual respect, social cohesion and full respect for the dignity and rights of a plurality of expressions and cultural forms.
 Vilanova's office of the Consortium for Linguistic Normalization offers free courses in the Catalan language and other services in the welcome of newcomers.

 Special programs are offered at the University Campus of the Mediterranean Interdisciplinary Reference Center, including courses in Society, Culture and Tourism, Environment, Information Society, Science and Technology, and Economics and Business.